 We expect that our principal means of identifying potential target businesses will be through the extensive contacts and relationships of our sponsor, officers and directors.
 While our officers and directors are not required to commit any specific amount of time in identifying or performing due diligence on potential target businesses, our officers and directors believe that the relationships they have developed over their careers and their access to our sponsor's contacts and resources will generate a number of potential business combination opportunities that will warrant further investigation.
 We anticipate that target business candidates will be brought to our attention from various unaffiliated sources, including investment bankers, venture capital funds, private equity funds, leveraged buyout funds, management buyout funds and other members of the financial community.
 Target businesses may be brought to our attention by such unaffiliated sources as a result of being solicited by us through calls or mailings.
-These sources may also bring to our attention target business candidates that they become aware of through their business constants as a result of formal or informal inquiries or discussions they may have, as well as attending trade shows or conventions.
+These sources may also introduce us to other target businesses in which they think we may be interested on an unsolicited basis.
+Our sponsor, officers and directors, as well as their affiliates, may also bring to our attention target business candidates that they become aware of through their business contacts as a result of formal or informal inquiries or discussions they may have, as well as attending trade shows or conventions.
 They must present to us all target business opportunities that have a fair market value of at least 80% of the assets held in the trust account (excluding taxes payable on the income accrued in the trust account) at the time of the agreement to enter into the initial business combination, subject to any pre-existing fiduciary or contractual obligations.